 Develop Unique Skills

-Many people are afraid that quitting their jobs to travel will ruin their careers.
+Many young women are afraid that quitting their jobs to travel will ruin their careers.
 It’s true that an unexplained gap can send a red flag to some employers.
 But a unique travel experience like a RTW trip shows so many skills that could make you an asset to the workplace when you return!
 Even if you don’t have a job that lends itself to remote work (like writing, graphic design, consulting, etc.) all the budgeting, planning and juggling details show off valuable skills.
 You can absolutely turn your career break into career success.
 Starting this blog on my RTW trip taught me a number of specific skills that helped me pivot from a hodgepodge of part-time jobs to a full-time career in marketing.

 Things You Might Do on a RTW Trip